neo-project/docs/tutorial/en-us/5-network/1-Introduction_to_the_NEO_network_protocol.md

 ```
 binary.LittleEndian.PutUint32(b[0:], 0x00746E41)
 ```
 While most CPUs use little-endian encoding, network protocols such as TCP or UDP use big-endian.
 More information on endianness can be found in [https://en.wikipedia.org/wiki/Endianness](https://en.wikipedia.org/wiki/Endianness).
-For this tutorial we will use little-endian, as most data is encoded in little-endian in NEO, and we won't touch the exceptions.
+For this tutorial we will use little-endian, as most data is encoded in little-endian in Neo, and we won't touch the exceptions.

 ### Checksum
 The checksum field in the header is the checksum calculated over the payload.
 Although TCP also has a checksum over its payload, the TCP checksum is only 16 bits.
-The payload checksum in NEO is the first 4 bytes (32 bits) of the double SHA256 hash of the payload.
+The payload checksum in Neo is the first 4 bytes (32 bits) of the double SHA256 hash of the payload.
 In Golang, the checksum can be calculated as follows:

 ```
  tmp := sha256.Sum256(payload)